DeenoDev/Dashboard/README.md

 # Dashboard
-Responsive Dashboard using HTML, CSS, Grid and Flexbox
+Dashboard using HTML, CSS, Grid and Flexbox